LegendaryB/tw-userscripts-legacy/src/VillageDistanceCalculator/README.md

 # Village distance calcuator

-Shows the distance between two selected villages.
+Shows the distance between two selected villages

+## 🚀 How to use it?
+Navigate to the map, press the hotkey 'd' and click the two villages

 ![image info](./screenshot.png)